 Advance payment or prepayment occurs when payment for a customer service is issued before the service is delivered.
 Payment usually is not made until a service is received.

-Customer services for which advance payment may be authorized include:
+Customer services for which advance payment may be authorized are described in the Advance Payment Table below.

-customer maintenance;

-customer transportation (such as airfare, train tickets, and bus tickets);

-weekly or monthly bus passes;

-child care; and

-tuition.

 When advance payment is authorized, payment authorization must be delegated in accordance with RHW procedures.

 Advance Payment Table